kgxsz/devops-101/part-four/README.md

 This special task goes and grabs the artifact produced by the `package` stage's `package` job.
 In particular, it goes and grabs the `packages` directory within which we can find the two jars.
 Now go and run the pipeline.
 When it's complete, navigate to your S3 browser tab and take a look in the `devops-part-four` bucket.
 You should see the jars.

-#### Create the deploy stage
+### Create the deploy stage
 We're finally in a position to deploy our application.
 But first, Let's think about what steps we need to take.

 1. **Provision an EC2 instance:**
    We need to provision an instance that will host the application.
 This instance will be known as the app server.
 We will achieve this by having the CI slave create the `/part-four/infrastructure/provisioning/app-server-template.json` stack with CloudFormation.

 2. **Configure the EC2 instance:**
    Since the newly provisioned app server will be bare, it won't be of any use until we configure it the way we want it.
-If you recall, to configure the CI master and slave we used Ansible, we won't be doing this here, instead we'll be using Cloudinit.
+If you recall, to configure the CI master and slave we used Ansible, we won't be doing this here, instead we'll be using cloud-init.

 3. **Get the application jar onto the EC2 instance:**
    Once our app server is configured and ready to run our application, we'll need to actually go and get the standalone jar from S3.